British-Columbia/Provincial-Court/Rules of Procedure/Trial Division/Rules of Evidence.md

-# RULES OF EVIDENCE in the Vancouver Municipal Court
+# RULES OF EVIDENCE in the Provincial Court of British Columbia

 ---